angular/angular/aio/content/guide/accessibility.md

 ### Active links identification

-CSS classes applied to active `RouterLink` elements (usually via `RouterLinkActive`) provide a visual indication regarding as to which link is currently active.
-Such indication doesn't apply to blind or visually impaired users, in order to provide such information the `aria-current` attribute should be applied to the element as well (for more information see [MDN aria-current](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-current)).
+CSS classes applied to active `RouterLink` elements, such as `RouterLinkActive`, provide a visual cue to identify the active link.
+Unfortunately, a visual cue doesn't help blind or visually impaired users.
+Applying the `aria-current` attribute to the element can help identify the active link.
+For more information, see [Mozilla Developer Network \(MDN\) aria-current](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-current)).

 The `RouterLinkActive` directive provides the `ariaCurrentWhenActive` input which sets the `aria-current` to a specified value when the link becomes active.